lead in drinking water

 The EPA advises New Jersey residents to stop drinking tap water and urges the city to provide bottled water (although the solution also poses a problem when the town finds out what is in the water.
 The expiration date).

-The Safe Drinking Water Act requires determining the level of contaminants in drinking water.
-Adverse health effects are unlikely to occur with an adequate margin of safety.
+The Safe Drinking Water Act allows for a passable level of contaminants in drinking water that are considered non-harmful.
 These non-binding health goals, based solely on potential health risks, are called maximum contaminant level goals (MCLGs).
-The primary contaminant level target for lead in drinking water is zero because lead is harmful to human health and low levels of exposure, as it has toxic metal.
+The primary contaminant level for lead in drinking water is between 0– 15ppb.
+Exceeding 15ppb is harmful to human health due to the low levels of toxic metal.

 Your local water authority is always your first source for testing and detecting lead contamination in tap water.
 Many public water authorities have websites that provide data on the quality of drinking water, including lead tests.